ShaileshSridhar2403/CLIP-Guided-BicycleGAN/README.md

 # CLIP-Guided-BicycleGAN

-Multimodal Image translation with the additional ability to be able to guide generated outputs using CLIP.
+Multimodal Image translation with a BicycleGAN implemented from scratch.
+Added additional ability to guide generated outputs using CLIP.